cbillowes/curious-programmer-copernicium/courses/full-stack/02-routes.md

 title: Route to different pages in the application
 parent: /courses/full-stack
 date: 2022-11-02
-modified: 2022-11-11
+modified: 2022-11-13
 abstract:
-  In this chapter, you will use the react-router-dom to manage your routes and navigate to different pages using a navigation menu bar.
+  In this chapter, you will use the react-router-dom to manage your routes and navigate to different pages using a navigation bar component.
 ---

 ## Objectives

-1. Make pages available using `react-router-dom`.
+1. Add routes to each page in order to navigate to them.
-1. Create a navigation menu bar to render links for the different pages.
+1. Create a navigation bar to render links for pages.

 ## Dependency